 This distinction does not occur in English.
 The only times that gender is shown in English is when the noun refers to a male or female animal, person, etc.:

 Many of these distinctions are being ignored by many speakers nowadays, who use 'actor' for both men and women, rather than using 'actress' for women.

-Browse the following links to other content related to the term 'Gender' from the 'General' vocabulary category:
+Browse the following links to other content related to the term 'Gender' from the 'General' grammar category: